The Russian Recovery Gains Steam

 Russia’s CPI is rising at an annualized rate of just 3.0% while the benchmark lending rate is still 8.50%.
 This very high level of real interest rates has kept a lid on credit expansion and kept the Russian yield curve inverted (and bifurcated) for far longer than it needed to be, in my view.

-Retail Joins the Party
+Retail Joins The Party

 Friday’s release of the latest retail sales numbers, however, finally tell a tale of an economy beginning to take full flight.
-Sales rose 3.1% year-over-year in September.
+Sales rose 3.1% year over year in September.
 This mirrors the big rise in GDP growth in Q3 from 0.5% in Q2 to 2.5%.

 But more importantly, it shows that the recovery has moved from the productive part of the economy to the consumptive.
 And, more importantly, it made that move in the right order.
 Construction and Manufacturing growth led this new expansion, beginning in 2015.